 Removal of the Staining Minerals

 Lawn irrigation with water that contains a high level of iron or manganese can leave brown, orange or reddish staining on walkways, patios, lawn furniture, automobiles or the sides of your home.
 One approach to this problem is to add mineral inhibiting chemicals to the water which will coat the iron and/or manganese molecules contained in the water, temporarily preventing staining.
 However, once the water evaporates from walkways and other horizontal surfaces, the iron/manganese is left behind and will stain wherever it lies.
 The only sure way to prevent this staining is to “remove” these staining minerals from your lawn irrigation water.

 We will build and install a water filtration system that is custom-designed to work with your lawn’s existing lawn irrigation system.
 We will consult with your lawn irrigation professional throughout the design process to ensure that there is no pressure loss or compromised water flow from the filtration system.

 Iron and Manganese are two commonly found minerals in New England, commonly referred to as “The Stainers”.
-Existing, tested technology and equipment is capable of effectively removing these minerals from the water and eliminating this problem.
+Current technology and equipment is capable of effectively removing these minerals from the water and eliminating the staining and sprinkler clogging problem.

 Water Filtration System for Irrigation